joinpursuit/AC_4_Web/units/fundamentals/lessons/error_handling/error_handling.md

 // => undefined
 ```

 Since we forgot to use the `new` keyword, the function `Person` will not return anything (i.e. will return `undefined`).
 The function will not define a `this` object either, but there will be no error because in non-strict mode, `this` will point at the global object by default.
 In strict mode, `this` be undefined inside functions by default.
-So, the same code as above will produce an error,
+So, the same code as above will produce an error.

 ```js
 "use strict";